 Pre-linking is designed to decrease process startup time by loading each shared library into an address for which the linking of needed symbols has already been performed.
 After a binary has been pre-linked, the address where the shared libraries are loaded will no longer be random on a per-process basis.
 This is undesirable because it provides a stable address for an attacker to use during an exploitation attempt.
-Refer to Section 'Software Integrity Checker (AIDE) and Pre-linking' in the One Voice Operations Center Server IOM.
+Refer to 'Software Integrity Checker (AIDE) and Pre-linking' in the IOM manual.